ssbothwell/Dapp-Research/README.md

 Neo is a newer chinese alternative to Ethereum.
-The main selling points are a digital asset and identity primitives (in addition to smart contracts), proof of stake mining, and smart contract compilers for many popular languages
+The main selling points are a digital asset and identity primitives (in addition to smart contracts), proof of stake mining, and smart contract compilers for many popular languages.

 NEO is backed by the Chinese government.
 This has become the most important factor for NEO’s popularity in China, making it China’s first open-source public